Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 |---|---|---|---|---|

-| Salmonella Typhi | Black "rabbit-eye" colonies surrounded by a black zone of darkened medium | Yes — pronounced metallic sheen (silver or golden) | Visible at 18–24 hrs; uniformly black at 48 hrs | "Rabbit-eye" = small black colony with a lighter ring around it resembling a rabbit's eye.
-Heavy inoculum warning: at very high inoculum density, S. Typhi may appear light green rather than black — do not dismiss green colonies as negative |
+| Salmonella Typhi | Black "rabbit-eye" colonies surrounded by a black zone of darkened medium | Yes, pronounced metallic sheen (silver or golden) | Visible at 18–24 hrs; uniformly black at 48 hrs | "Rabbit-eye" = small black colony with a lighter ring around it resembling a rabbit's eye.
+Heavy inoculum warning: at very high inoculum density, S. Typhi may appear light green rather than black, do not dismiss green colonies as negative |

 | Salmonella arizonae | Black colonies with brown zone | Yes | 18–24 hrs | One of only two enteric organisms producing brown zone in medium (along with S. Typhi) |

-| Salmonella Paratyphi A | Variable — green, clear, or mucoid; not typically black | Absent or faint | 18–48 hrs | Critical: S. Paratyphi A is H2S-negative — does not produce black colonies.
-May appear greenish or colourless.
+| Salmonella Paratyphi A | Variable.
+Green, clear, or mucoid; not typically black | Absent or faint | 18–48 hrs | Critical: S. Paratyphi A is H₂S-negative, does not produce black colonies.
+May appear greenish or colorless.
 Can be missed if only black colonies are picked |

 | Salmonella Typhimurium and other non-typhi | Variable at 18 hrs (black, green, or clear mucoid); uniformly black at 48 hrs with widespread medium staining and metallic sheen | Yes at 48 hrs | Full expression at 48 hrs | Widespread darkening of surrounding medium is characteristic |

-| Shigella flexneri and S. sonnei | Poor growth; if any, colourless or brown | No | — | Most Shigella inhibited; S. flexneri and S. sonnei may occasionally grow |
+| Shigella flexneri and S. sonnei | Poor growth; if any, colorless or brown | No | — | Most Shigella inhibited; S. flexneri and S. sonnei may occasionally grow |

 | Escherichia coli and other coliforms | Usually inhibited; if breakthrough occurs, dull green or brown colonies | No metallic sheen | — | Absence of metallic sheen distinguishes from Salmonella |